jeffthomasiii/Just-a-Thought-Blog/_posts/2025-12-01-The-Mind-I-Fell-For.md

 I’ve watched how her insights change me.
 When I get stuck in analysis, she brings clarity.
 When I overthink, she cuts straight to what matters.
 And when I’m lingering in reflection, she reminds me that some decisions are made by conviction, not calculation.
 Her thought process stretches my faith in ways theology books can’t—it brings the abstract beauty of God into the living room of everyday life.

 But here’s the truth: her mind also challenges me.
 Sometimes it confuses me.
 And that’s okay.
-Because part of love is being willing to sit in the mystery—acknowledging that we were never meant to fully decode another person, only to keep discovering them.
+Because part of love is being willing to sit in the mystery, acknowledging that we were never meant to fully decode another person, only to keep discovering them.

 It’s easy to love someone’s smile, their style, their habits.
-It takes deeper love to appreciate the *way they think*—especially when it doesn’t mirror your own.
+It takes deeper love to appreciate the *way they think*, especially when it doesn’t mirror your own.
 That’s the kind of love that grows marriages.
 That’s the kind of love that reflects the patience of Christ.
 And that’s the kind of love I’m still learning, one conversation at a time.